The Pogues react to Fairytale of New York debate

 The song - which features vocals from The Pogues' Shane MacGowan and the late singer Kirsty MacColl - has long been a topic of debate during the festive period, with people asking if it should be censored due to the modern meaning of the lyrics such as "f******".

-This Christmas has been no different, as Radio 1 announced they would be playing a censored version this year.
+This Christmas has been no different, as it was announced that some radio stations would be playing a censored version this year.
 Despite the original version not being banned entirely, opinion has been as divided as ever, with the song trending on Twitter featuring arguments from both sides of the fence.

 However, the band's Twitter account seems to have made their thoughts clear this time around, telling opponents of the move to "f*** off" in true Pogues style.